The seven major chakras

 This is the foundation chakra, upon which all other chakras rest.

 When it’s in balance: You feel grounded, safe, and secure.
 Change is okay, you’re able to go with the flow.
-You’re able to find your way in life–to stand on your own two feet, put down roots and to nourish yourself physically and spiritually.
+You’re able to find your way in life–to stand on your own two feet, put down roots, and to nourish yourself physically and spiritually.

 When it is weakened or closed: You experience difficulty trusting and feeling safe.
 You might not feel like you belong.
 You feel spaced out, disoriented.
-There is a lack of stamina, it’s hard to to see things through to the end.
+There is a lack of stamina, it’s hard to see things through to the end.

 Ever heard people talking about feeling grounded?
 This is the chakra that connects us to the earth.
 If you’re feeling spaced out, if you’re a little clumsy, if you feel lethargic, you’re probably not very grounded.
 If you feel afraid, and it’s hard to relax and trust your environment, it’s a sign you could use some grounding.